rhq-project/rhq/_posts/2000-01-05-contribute.md

 ### General Info###

 If you wish to get involved as a contributor to RHQ, please visit [`#rhq`](irc://irc.freenode.net/#rhq) channel on Freenode IRC and get to know people.
+This channel is logged and the history is [here](http://transcripts.jboss.org/channel/irc.freenode.org/%23rhq/index.html).

 If you want to contribute to the source repository, please fork it into your own repository and send pull-requests afterwards.
 Each Pull-Request should be "backed" by an entry in Bugzilla.
 Please add the Bugzilla issue number to the Pull-Request.